-Five head-to-head studies 65, 66, 71, 72, 76, 80 (two comparing captopril to lisinopril, one comparing captopril to quinapril, one comparing enalapril to fosinopril, and one comparing cilazapril to captopril) measured increase in exercise duration as an outcome, and 2 others (1 comparing captopril to enalapril and 1 comparing captopril to quinapril) measured increase in distance during a 6-minute walking test.
-Four of these were rated fair quality and the rest were poor.65, 71, 72, 76, 80
+Five head-to-head studies78, 79, 84, 85, 89, 93 (two comparing captopril to lisinopril, one comparing captopril to quinapril, one comparing enalapril to fosinopril, and one comparing cilazapril to captopril) measured increase in exercise duration as an outcome, and 2 others (1 comparing captopril to enalapril and 1 comparing captopril to quinapril) measured increase in distance during a 6-minute walking test.
+Four of these were rated fair quality and the rest were poor.
+78, 84, 85, 89, 93

-A 12-week study that enrolled 131 patients found no difference in increase in exercise duration in patients taking quinapril compared with captopril ( $7.8 \pm 1.9$ seconds vs $7.1 \pm 2.3$ seconds, p=NS).
+A 12-week study that enrolled 131 patients found no difference in increase in exercise duration in patients taking quinapril compared with captopril $(7.8 \pm 1.9 \text{ seconds vs } 7.1 \pm 2.3 \text{ seconds, p=NS})$ .
 Thirty-two percent of patients taking quinapril stopped the exercise test due to fatigue, compared with 26% of those taking captopril (p=NS).

 Another study of 189 patients with HF Class II-IV, no difference in the mean increase in exercise duration at week 12 in patients assigned to take lisinopril versus those assigned to captopril.
 In a subgroup of 65 patients over age 65, there was a greater increase in exercise duration in patients taking Lisinopril (134.3 seconds vs 71.8 seconds, p=0.08).
+There was no difference, however, between these same groups in NYHA class, so it is not clear whether this exercise test result is clinically meaningful.

 In a study that compared lisinopril with enalapril in 278 patients for 12 weeks, patients in the lisinopril group increased their exercise duration by 65.1 seconds, compared with 41.9 seconds for the enalapril group (p=0.07).
-Before the run-in period, patients in the Lisinopril group had a lower mean exercise capacity, although the difference was not significant at the end of the run-in period.
-This study did not use an intention-to-treat analysis; only those who completed the study were analyzed.
+Before the run-in period, patients in the lisinopril group had a lower mean exercise capacity, although the difference was not significant at the end of the run-in period.
+This study did not use an intention-to-treat analysis; only those patients who completed the study were analyzed.
 As in the other study that showed a difference in exercise duration, there was no difference between the groups in NYHA class.

 The trial of cilazapril versus captopril found no difference in duration of exercise testing at 24 weeks between the two treatment groups.
+Similarly, there was no difference in change in NYHA class.